The Ultimate Zanzibar Visitor’s Guide

 The Epicenter of the Slave Trade

-Zanzibar has a long and troubled history, as it was the epicenter for the African slave market for centuries.
+Zanzibar has a long and troubled history, as it was the epicenter of the African slave market for centuries.
 Slaves captured in the interior of Africa were brought to Zanzibar by Arab slave traders.
 From there, they were shipped around the world.

 Zanzibar would be the last glimpse of Africa that most would ever see.
 You can still tour the slave market and holding cells today, which is a very somber and humbling experience.